adarsh-venugopal/java-interview-api/README.md

-# RESTful API backed for the Widget App
+# RESTful API backend service for the Widget App

 ## Requirements